 Brandon Ingram's Injury Status For Pelicans vs Nuggets

-The New Orleans Pelicans start their road trip in Denver on Monday for the first of two games against the Nuggets.
-New Orleans has the worst road record in the Western Conference and limps into the matchup with Denver.
-The Pelicans suffered a major injury setback when starting guard Dejounte Murray ruptured his Achilles on Friday night.
+The New Orleans Pelicans opened their road trip on Monday with a 125-113 loss to the Denver Nuggets.
+After being the best road team in the NBA last year, New Orleans' has the worst road record in the Western Conference this season.
+The Pelicans are 4-20 away from the Smoothie King Center this year.

-Forward Brandon Ingram has been out since injuring his ankle on December 7th against the Oklahoma City Thunder.
-The team has yet to give an update on his progress since late December, although the former all-star forward has been doing on-court activities before a few home games.
-New Orleans released their injury report for Monday's game, and the former No. 2 overall pick is out again.
+Injuries have been key in some of the team's struggles this season.
+Starting guard Dejounte Murray ruptured his Achilles last week and is out for the season.
+Zion Williamson has only played in 13 games this year, and forward Brandon Ingram has been out since December 7th with an ankle injury.
+The trio has not played one game together this season.
+New Orleans released their injury report for Wednesday's game, and the former No. 2 overall pick is out again.

-The NBA trade deadline is Thursday, and many speculate that Ingram will be dealt.
-New Orleans is currently above the salary cap line and will look to make a deal to avoid the luxury tax bill, which they have never paid in their franchise history.
-Ingram is playing on the final year of his deal, so a trade makes sense for the Pelicans.
+Many speculate that Ingram has played his final game in New Orleans with the trade deadline on Thursday.
+There has been speculation that teams like the Toronto Raptors, Golden State Warriors, and even Miami Heat were reported to be interested in the former all-star.
+Any team trading for Ingram must ensure he's willing to sign a long-term deal.

-NBA insider Marc Stein revealed that the Toronto Raptors are a team to watch in a potential deal for Ingram.
-The Raptors want to add a talented player to pair with all-star Scottie Barnes.
-Toronto could add draft capital and expiring contracts to the deal, which would appeal to New Orleans.
-The Pelicans and Ingram could not agree on a contract extension for him this past offseason.
+The Pelicans and Ingram could not agree on a contract extension for him this past offseason, and he will be an unrestricted free agent after the year.
+There is a chance he could re-negotiate with the team at a cheaper price after the year, but the former Duke standout was seeking a maximum contract extension.

-Tip-off for Monday's game in Denver is scheduled for 8:00 p.m.
+Tip-off for Wednesday's game in Denver is scheduled for 8:00 p.m.
 CST.

 Related Articles